ARTM2000/fntch-unit-test/README.md

  - Authorized user should be able to get list of his/her posts
  - Authorized user should be able to edit his/her post
  - Authorized user should be able to delete his/her post
- - Activity logs should be save to database by user information and user act
  - Authorized user should receive email for _new login_, _post creation_ and _post delete_ events

 ## Technical Requirements